 Nothing more is known.

-Son Clyde Lawrence Miner (1922- ? ) was born in 1922 in Ohio.
-He married Edna Vrana ( ? - ? ) in Oklahoma City on June 4, 1949.
+Son Clyde Lawrence Minor (1922- ? ) was born in 1922 in Ohio.
+His address as a young single man was 2856 Northeast 23rd Street in Oklahoma City.
+At the age of 28, he married 24-year-old Edna Jo Vrana ( ? - ? ) in Oklahoma City on June 4, 1949.
+Father Sam P. Murphy, priest of Our Lady of Perpetual Care Church in Oklahoma, officiated at the nuptials.
 They lived in Oklahoma City, OK, and raised a family, including a son James Francis Minor.
 Clyde labored in the Oklahoma oil fields before catching malaria while engaged on a pipeline in southeastern Oklahoma.
 Said a son, Clyde "went from being a roughneck to working on the pipeline to the production line at the Douglas plant at Tinker Air Force Base.
 He worked his way up to flight test engineer, and flew many test flights in the co-pilot's seat."